Chartability/POUR-CAF/README.md

 _This heuristic is synthesized from research_.

-__Description__: Data is not presented at an appropriate density.
-If more too many elements are competing for the same space (approximate limit is based on cognitive load): clustering or patterns (or lack of) must be explained, DX must be aggregated to a higher level with less elements, or DX must be divided into smaller DXs with less data.
+__Description__: Data must be presented at an appropriate density.
+If more too many elements are competing for the same space (approximate limit is based on cognitive load): clustering or patterns (or lack of) must be explained, chart must be aggregated to a higher level with less elements, or chart must be divided into smaller charts with less data.
 Visual density should serve a purpose, such as retaining the data's signal (when appropriate).

 __Good example__: [https://stackoverflow.blog/2022/03/03/stop-aggregating-away-the-signal-in-your-data/](https://stackoverflow.blog/2022/03/03/stop-aggregating-away-the-signal-in-your-data/)